Cooperative preschool can be a rewarding experience for your preschool child. This is a place where

 providing a happy play atmosphere for the children.

-The unique quality of the cooperative nursery lies in the fact that you, the parent, and your child go to
+The unique quality of the cooperative preschool lies in the fact that you, the parent, and your child go to

 school together.
 It is true that your child goes two or three times a week, while you go only once or